 Failure to meet expectations in any area of the PEAP assessment will result in an unsuccessful PEAP.
-A candidate with an unsatisfactory assessment has his/her appointment with the University terminated.
+A candidate with an unsatisfactory assessment has their appointment with the University terminated.
+The candidate must be informed of the right to appeal the decision and timelines for appeal.